Macquarie-University-DSC/sysadmin_workshop/README.md

 We are done installing jenkins but we will revisit later for some configuration in the nginx section.

+### A quick note on SELinux

+We will have our first experiences dealing with the pain in the ass that is selinux.
+SELinux stands for Security Enhanced Linux and is like an extra more intense linux permissions layer.
+Instead of files having just read, write and execute permissions they also have policies about what they are allowed to do on the system and what they are used for.
+SELinux on the scale we are using here isn't too bad, and since it is so common for linux files and folders to be used for what they are, most of CentOS already has default SELinux policies that we need to enable or restore manually.
+As a website scales, SELinux becomes harder and harder.
+Learning SELinux is kind of a thing on it's own and so I wouldn't stress about it.

+SELinux has three modes

+- Enabled: if a selinux check fails the service cannot run
+- Permissive: if a selinux check fails an error is logged but service still runs
+- Disabled: selinux policies aren't checked at all.

+Generally it is a good idea to turn selinux to permissive, while deploying a server and change it to enabled later. https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/using_selinux/changing-selinux-states-and-modes_using-selinux

 ### Nginx

 Nginx is kind of like the server part of our server, we use it to manage routes